w3bdesign/laravel-vue-ecommerce/README.md

 -   SonarCloud code quality scanner integration on all pull requests

--   Laravel tests with CircleCI integration
+-   Laravel PHPUnit and Jest tests with CircleCI integration

 ## Main dependencies: